 4. Fewer disputes, chargebacks and headaches

-The statistics tell a powerful story: fraud rates for Visa’s CNP transactions are a whopping 7.5 times higher than for Visa’s card-present sales.7 When a transaction is card-present, it is much harder for a fraudster to use a stolen account—or abuse returns policies—and this physical presence of the chip or digital wallet acts like a shield for your business.
+The statistics tell a powerful story: fraud rates for Visa’s CNP transactions are a whopping 7.5 times higher than for Visa’s card-present sales.5 When a transaction is card-present, it is much harder for a fraudster to use a stolen account—or abuse returns policies—and this physical presence of the chip or digital wallet acts like a shield for your business.
 It means you spend less time fighting expensive disputes and chargebacks and more time focusing on running your store.

-What can you do about card-present transactions?
+What can you do with card-present transactions?

 1. Enable contactless